 Before I provide any Design Services there is an initial consultation(s).
 I will visit you at your garden and we can discuss your thoughts, ideas and the garden’s potential.
 This gives you an opportunity to meet and get to know me.
-There is a £30 charge for the Initial Consultation refundable against the final garden design invoice.
+There is a £70 charge for the Initial Consultation refundable against the final garden design invoice.
 Travel over 30 miles from West Lavington will be charged at £0.45 per mile.

 Design Fees & Payment Schedules